CarolineT9/carolinet9/README.md

 # 💫 About Me:
-🔭 I'm currently studying Systems Analysis and Development - Full-Stack and Mobile.<br>🌱I'm currently learning HTML, CSS and Java Script and also about Software Engineering and
+🔭 I'm currently studying Systems Analysis and Development - Full-Stack and Mobile.<br>🌱I'm currently learning HTML, CSS and JavaScript and also about Software Engineering and
 Programming Logic (using python), as part of the Systems Analysis and Development course<br>